 Other important aspects of this programme are food and healthy eating, drug and alcohol awareness as well as building relationships and sexual health and parenthood.
-Sensitive aspects of the sexual health programme are taught in term three after a letter is issued to inform parents of the lesson content.
+We are introducing a new relationships, sexual health and parenthood resource this session, rshp.scot.
+This is a national resource.
+Parents and carers have access to all the teaching materials and resources used, informing parents of the content and enabling them to support this important aspect of health and wellbeing at home.